frederikhoengaard/listings_template/README.md

-# LaTeX template for Python listings enviroments
+# LaTeX template for Python listings environments

 This template enables